 4. How long is the CASPer test?

-The test takes about 90-110 minutes to complete.
-You will have 2 optional breaks during the test.
-I strongly recommend you take the breaks.
+The test takes about 65-85minutes to complete.
+You will have an optional break during the test.
+I strongly recommend you take it.
 Make sure you relax and get your mind off the test.
 Do not go over the questions you already completed in your head – this will only make you anxious!

 5. How is CASPer structured?

-The test is comprised of 14 scenarios dealing with real-life situations divided into 2 sections.
-You are asked 2 or 3 follow up questions based on the scenario observed.
-You are given 5 minutes to type your answers for those three questions in the written response section of the test and 1 minute to record your answer to each of the 3 follow-up questions in the video response section of the test.
+The test is comprised of 11 scenarios dealing with real-life situations divided into 2 sections.
+You are asked 2 follow up questions based on the scenario observed.
+You are given 3.5 minutes to type your answers for the 2 questions in the written response section of the test and 1 minute to record your answer to both of the follow-up questions in the video response section of the test.

 6. Where can I take the test?

-You can take the test on a computer at a location of your choice.
+You can take the test on a computer at a location of your choice and schedule your CASPer test date at your convenience online.
 Since the test requires your attention, make sure that you’re in a quiet place with no distractions.
 You may use headphones to help you concentrate and eliminate background noise.
 Make sure that your computer has a webcam and a reliable internet connection that passes the CASPer System Requirements Check.

 7. Does my grammar affect my score?